joaquinelio/litul-crud/README.md

   crudpad.setCreate(formEdit_Handler, DBInsert_Handler);

  Param 1: Draws a form with the input controls.
 ONLY the form.
-Leaves it enabled for edit.
+Leaves it enabled for user to edit.
  Param 2: Extract and Checks data from the form, then does the DB add (SQL insert)

 NO onclick listening, no taking care of buttons status,